alces/essentia-et-accidentia/articles/drafts/nexus_who_has_privilege.md

 	print 'Users:\n\t' + '\n\t'.join(sorted(set(users)))
 ```

-(note that the users' list is converted to a set, becase one user could have more than one role having the same privilege, so it would be mentioned in our list many times)
+(note that we've to convert the users' list to a set, becase one user could have more than one role having the same privilege, so it would be mentioned in our list many times)

 The full source of the script described above can be found on [my gitlab page](https://github.com/alces/essentia-et-accidentia/blob/master/code-samples/nexusWhoHasPrivilege.py).